Main content

 For groups 15 through 17, the charge is usually negative because these elements are more likely to gain than lose electrons.
 The charge on the ion is therefore equal in magnitude to the number of electrons gained to reach a full octet of eight valence electrons.
 Mathematically, we can calculate the magnitude of the charge by subtracting the number of valence electrons in the neutral atom from eight.
 We can also use the periodic table to count how many columns to the right we need to go to reach the noble gases, group 18, where each adjacent column counts as one electron that needs to be gained to reach the full octet.

-If we use these guidelines to predict the charge on a sulfur ion, which is in group 16, we predict that the magnitude of the charge is since sulfur has six valence electrons.
-We can also find the number of valence electrons by checking sulfur's group number, group 16, which has a in the s place.
+If we use these guidelines to predict the charge on a sulfur ion, which is in group 16, we predict that the magnitude of the charge is 86=2 since sulfur has six valence electrons.
+We can also find the number of valence electrons by checking sulfur's group number, group 16, which has a 6 in the 1s place.
 That means that a neutral sulfur atom will need to gain two electrons to reach a full octet of eight electrons.
 Therefore, we predict that the most common charge on a sulfur ion will be 2-.

 Concept check: What ionic compound would you predict to form in a reaction between potassium metal and liquid bromine?